-2 Medical Officer on, so there is no intent to reduce our contact, where appropriate, with the CMO's office in 3 I think the relationship with the new policy 4 5 leads are still developing.
-Our Chair will meet with 10:23 6 the Deputy Secretary lead for that group, sort of, 7 quarterly as well, I think at this stage, so I think it will enhance over time.
-But I think that's a 8 relationship which is still very much in development.
-9 I have agreed that I will meet with the Deputy 10 10.24 11 Secretary once a month as well to keep them informed of 12 things that are happening within the Agency.
-13 Now, in relation to that restructuring - I know we have 27 Ο. SPPG witnesses in on Thursday - is that something that 14 was undertaken with consultation with other arm's 15 10:24 16 length bodies, including the Public Health Agency, or 17 is it a restructuring that you are informed about?
-18 It is the Department's restructuring, so we weren't Α. 19 consulted on that, and I don't think I would have expected to be, either.
-20 10:24 It would seem to change the contours of the framework 21 28 Q. 22 document from 2011, that there is now different processes, perhaps, in place and the way in which lines 23 24 of accountability, perhaps, or communication at least, 25 are reflected.
-Would you consider that the framework 10.24 document is out of date in that regard?
-26 27 Α. The framework document, I think, is somewhat out of We know that it is -- it was last updated in 28 date.
+1 issues that are pertinent to meet with the Chief 2 Medical Officer on, so there is no intent to reduce our 3 contact, where appropriate, with the CMO's office in 4 that.
+I think the relationship with the new policy 5 leads are still developing.
+Our Chair will meet with 10:23 6 the Deputy Secretary lead for that group, sort of, 7 quarterly as well, I think at this stage, so I think it 8 will enhance over time.
+But I think that's a 9 relationship which is still very much in development.
+10 I have agreed that I will meet with the Deputy 10:24 11 Secretary once a month as well to keep them informed of 12 things that are happening within the Agency.
+13 27 Q. Now, in relation to that restructuring - I know we have 14 SPPG witnesses in on Thursday - is that something that 15 was undertaken with consultation with other arm's 10:24 16 length bodies, including the Public Health Agency, or 17 is it a restructuring that you are informed about?
+18 Α. It is the Department's restructuring, so we weren't 19 consulted on that, and I don't think I would have 20 expected to be, either.
+10:24 21 28 Q. It would seem to change the contours of the framework 22 document from 2011, that there is now different 23 processes, perhaps, in place and the way in which lines 24 of accountability, perhaps, or communication at least, 25 are reflected.
+Would you consider that the framework 10:24 26 document is out of date in that regard?
+27 Α. The framework document, I think, is somewhat out of 28 date.
+We know that it is it was last updated in 29 2011.
+That's the extant version that we're currently